 Lastly, I just want to speak about keeping the olive oil in the fridge.
 Keeping the olive oil in the fridge is not recommended, and you shouldn’t do that.
 There are a few reasons for that:

-- It may reduce the olive oil longevity (it may become rancid quicker)
+- It may reduce the longevity of olive oil (it may become rancid quicker).

 Similar Articles For You: